The Phoenix Institute 2019 Notre Dame Summer Seminar for the Study of Western Institutions June 29 - July 27

 The Phoenix Institute cannot provide for any medical care or medical costs and insurance coverage.

-Participants, who have not sent the Institute prior written proof of their medical insurance coverage, will not be admitted.
+Participants, who have not sent the Phoenix Institute written proof of their medical insurance coverage by June 27, 2019, will not be admitted to the summer program.